 Needs Improvement: minimal professional, community or university service (demonstrable service in one area and none in the other two)

 Unsatisfactory- no service

 VI.
-CRITERIA FOR PROMOTION TO RANKS OF ASSISTANT, ASSOCIATE AND FULL PROFESSOR
+CRITERIA FOR PROMOTION TO RANKS OF ASSISTANT, ASSOCIATE AND FULL PROFESSOR year period.
+Evidence of potential for excellence in scholarship and for quality teaching is required.

 A. Criteria for Faculty Ranks